lokapal-xyz/education/content/howtodao/01-dao-design/DAO-Models/Industry-Standards.md

 As DAOs have evolved, certain frameworks, platforms, and tools have become widely adopted due to their reliability, security, and community support.
 These industry standards provide time-tested solutions for governance, treasury management, and decision-making, reducing the need for DAOs to build systems from scratch.

-This article explores the most commonly used DAO frameworks and platforms, analyzing their core features and how they fit into different governance models.

 ---

 ## **Why Industry Standards Matter**